EU Regulation 2024/1028

 Background

-EU Regulation 2024/1028 entered into force in May 2024 and applies from 20 May 2026, giving member states a two-year window to build the national infrastructure it requires.
-The regulation creates a mandatory data pipeline: hosts must register with national authorities and display a unique identification number on all listings; platforms such as Airbnb and Booking.com must verify those numbers, flag discrepancies, and transmit monthly activity data — nights rented, guest counts, property addresses — to each country's Single Digital Entry Point.
+EU Regulation 2024/1028 entered into force in May 2024 and applies from 20 May 2026 — now only 21 days away as of late April 2026.
+The regulation creates a mandatory data pipeline: hosts must register with national authorities and display a unique identification number; platforms such as Airbnb and Booking.com must verify those numbers, flag discrepancies, and transmit monthly activity data — nights rented, guest counts, property addresses — to each country's Single Digital Entry Point.
+The European Commission's DG GROW published eight news items in April 2026 with none addressing the regulation's implementation status, a silence that practitioner networks are reading as administrative drift.

 The regulation was designed to close a long-standing data gap that allowed short-term rental supply to grow faster than municipal planning systems could track it.
-The 2019 ECJ ruling in Airbnb Ireland v Hotelverband Deutschland had already clarified that platforms could not be treated as estate agents under national law, which limited the tools available to cities before an EU-level framework existed.
+The 2019 ECJ ruling in Airbnb Ireland v Hotelverband Deutschland had clarified that platforms could not be treated as estate agents under national law, limiting enforcement tools before an EU-level framework existed.
 Regulation 2024/1028 does not cap or ban rentals directly; it creates the audit trail on which member-state enforcement depends.
+Spain's Royal Decree 1312/2024 and the subsequent RD 326/2026 (Plan Estatal de Vivienda 2026-2030) explicitly frame the regulation as the legal backbone of Spain's two-pronged housing response.